rackerlabs/support-how-to/content/how-to/rackspace-email/enable-dkim-in-the-cloud-office-control-panel/index.md

    {{<image src="domain-verify-fail.png" alt="" title="">}}

    After DKIM is enabled, all new outgoing email messages are signed using your new DKIM key.
 You can repeat the DKIM enabling process on other supported domains.

+Use the Feedback tab to make any comments or ask questions.
+You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).